 At the apex of the governance structure are the respective boards of entities within the Group, which decides on the entity's Risk Appetite corresponding to its business strategies.
 Each BRC reports directly into the respective boards and assumes responsibility on behalf of the respective boards for the supervision of risk management and control activities.
 Each BRC determines the relevant entity's risk strategies and policies, keeping them aligned with the principles within the Risk Appetite.
-Each BRC also oversees the implementation of the EWRM framework and provides strategic guidance and reviews the decisions of our GRC.
+Each BRC also oversees the implementation of the EWRM framework, provides strategic guidance and reviews the decisions of our GRC.

-In order to facilitate the effective implementation of the EWRM framework, our BRC has established various risk committees within the Group with distinct lines of responsibilities and functions, which are clearly defined in the terms of reference.
+To facilitate the effective implementation of the EWRM framework, our BRC has established various specialised/sub-risk committees within the Group, each with distinct lines of responsibilities and functions, which are clearly defined in the terms of reference.

-The responsibility of the supervision of the risk management functions is delegated to our GRC, comprising senior management of our Group and reports directly to our BRC.
+The responsibility of the supervision of the risk management functions is delegated to our GRC, comprised of senior management of our Group and reports directly to our BRC.
 Our GRC performs the oversight function on overall risks undertaken by the Group in delivering its business plan vis-à-vis the stated risk appetite of our Group.
 Our GRC is supported by specialised risk committees, namely Group Credit Committee, Group Market Risk Committee, Group Operational Risk Committee, Group Asset Liability Management Committee and Group Asset Quality Committee, each addressing one or more of the following:

-- (i) Market risk, arising from fluctuations in the market value of the trading exposure arising from changes to market risk factors such as interest rates, currency exchange rates, credit spreads, equity prices, commodities prices and their associated volatility; - (ii) Credit risk, arising from the possibility of losses due to the obligor, market counterparty or issuer of securities or other instruments held, failing to perform its contractual obligations to our Group; - (iii) Liquidity risk, arising from a bank's inability to efficiently meet its present and future funding needs or regulatory obligations, when they come due, which may adversely affect its daily operations and incur unacceptable losses; - (iv) Operational risk, arising from risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events; - (v) Interest rate risk in the banking book, which is the current and potential risk to the Group's earning and economic value arising from movement in interest rates; - (vi) Capital risk, arising from the failure of not meeting the minimum regulatory and internal requirements that could incur regulatory sanction of our Group, resulting in a potential capital charge; and - (vii) SNC risk, arising from failure to comply with the Shariah requirements as determined by SAC of BNM and SC, the BSC of the Group and other Shariah regulatory authorities of the jurisdictions in which the Group operates.
+- (i) Market risk, arising from fluctuations in the market value of the trading; or investment exposure arising from changes to market risk factors such as rates of returns, currency exchange rates, credit spreads, equity prices, commodities prices and their associated volatility; - (ii) Credit risk, arising from the possibility of losses due to an obligor or market counterparty or issuer of securities or other instruments held, having failed to perform its contractual obligations to our Group; - (iii) Liquidity risk, arising from a bank's inability to efficiently meet its present and future funding needs or regulatory obligations, when they come due, which may adversely affect its daily operations and incur unacceptable losses; - (iv) Operational risk, arising from risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events; - (v) Rate of return risk in the banking book, which is the current and potential risk to the Group's earning and economic value arising from movement in rate of return; - (vi) Capital risk, arising from the failure to meet minimum regulatory and internal requirements which could incur regulatory sanction of our Group, thereby resulting in a potential capital charge; and - (vii) Shariah Non-Compliance (SNC) risk, arising from possible failure to comply with the Shariah requirements as determined by SAC of BNM and SC, the BSC of the Group and other Shariah regulatory authorities of the jurisdictions in which the Group operates.